UMM-CSci/csci-1301-fall-2021/_labs/lab3.md

     `move-to-start` as a guide for what needs to be done.
 Make sure you uncomment the `check-expect` tests.
 Also make sure you uncomment the line in
     the definition of `main` (where `big-bang` is called) that uses registers `move-to-start` as a mouse handler.
 Test your program.
-7. Change the rendering so that once the ball is on the ground, it displays the `broken-ball` image instead of the `ball` image.
-This will also require a conditional.
+7. Change the rendering so that once the ball is on the ground, it displays the `broken-ball` image instead of the `ball` image; this will also require a conditional.
+You should also add at least one new `check-expect` test to `render` that tests this new functionality.